 Life coaching is worth it.

 As a client to a life coach, you can gauge from your initial experiences working with him if you want to continue doing it.
-See if your life coach follows up on you after the initial consultation, gives you useful resources, is easy to get a hold of, and their organization's values align with yours.
+See if your life coach follows up on you after the initial consultation, gives you valuable resources, is easy to get a hold of, and their organization's values align with yours.
 Then, you might want to continue working with them.
-If not, you can always change who you want to work with but properly settle things with whoever you are currently working with.
+If not, you can always change who you want to work with but properly settle things with whoever you are currently working with together.